2013: The Year of the Snake

 But quite by accident in 1941, the first medical application of penicillin, the “magic bullet” or miracle drug that would fight venereal disease and the most effective and nontoxic antibiotic was discovered.

-To make matters worse, in 1965, for six days in Los Angeles, as many of 10,000 rioters turned the Watt’s riots into a war zone, burning cars, buildings, attacking police with stones, knives and guns and looting stores.
+To make matters worse, in 1965, for six days in Los Angeles, many of the 10,000 rioters turned the Watt’s riots into a war zone, burning cars, buildings, attacking police with stones, knives, and guns, and looting stores.

 For eight nights in January 1977, many of us were riveted to our television sets to watch Alex Haley’s fictionalized family history and tuned in to watch Roots, a saga about Africa in 1750 and ended in America South in 1867.

 On June 20, 1977, the Alaska pipeline opens and oil began flowing through the $9.7 billion, 799-mile-long pipeline.
 Under construction for three years, it ran from North Slope oil field at Arctic Prudhoe Bay to refineries in Valdez on Prince William Sound.
 The first oil piped from North America’s richest petroleum reserve reached Valdez on July 28.

 On June 3, 1989, People’s Liberation Army troops and armored vehicles converged on student demonstrators in Beijing’s 100-acre Tiananmen Square and when the protesters refused to disperse, tanks rolled in, crushing tents and those camped inside.
 Students fled, leaders were arrested and went into hiding and China’s biggest and ugliest antigovernment revolt was over.

 On October 17, in America, San Francisco was struck by an earthquake measuring 7.1 on the Richter scale.
 The 15-second temblor along the San Andreas Fault killed an estimated 90 people, and many were crushed in cars when highways buckled and collapsed and caused some $6 billion in damage.